 4. Staying Local: Most of our recruiting targets Inland Empire High School Softball Players who want to get an affordable start on their education and stay close to home.
 Our players usually live with family, work part-time, and commute 10-30 minutes between campus and home.
 Playing locally --- parents and friends can watch your games and support you in person!

-5. Tournament Exposure: In 2014, we will play approximately 45 games including 3 college tournaments.
-University scouts will attend these 2014 events played in Palm Desert (Jan), Winchester (Feb), and Ventura (Apr).
-In the past 5 years, MSJC players have transferred on to play at 4-year state schools including CSUSB, SDSU, UCR and CSUSM.
+5. Tournament Exposure: In the spring semester we will play approximately 40 games including 3 college tournaments.
+University scouts will attend events played in Glendale (Jan), Menifee (Feb), and Ventura (Apr).
 Playing for MSJC has helped several local players who were overlooked by colleges during high school.
 Our program recycles your talent back into consideration for university-level scholarships and playing positions.

 If you are considering MSJC to begin your college and softball career, complete a Prospective Player Form to get the ball rolling!!!
 After high school and travel ball, most college freshmen stop playing ball and overlook this local opportunity to continue playing competitively.
 MSJC bridges the gap between high school and a 4-year degree, allowing student-athletes to keep playing softball, preparing for university-level (upper-division) coursework!

-Incoming Freshmen: Complete a College Application, complete the Online Orientation, You also must take the Math/English Assesment Tests before you can register for classes.
+Incoming Freshmen: See the Registration Checklist.
+Complete a College Application, complete the Online Orientation, You also must take the Math/English Assessment Tests before you can register for classes.
 Apply for Financial Aid.
 Go to the MSJC Financial Aid site and complete the FAFSA and the BOGW applications.
-In Spring 2014, enroll in PE 150 (Sport Conditioning, Monday nights) and PE 148 (Softball Practice and Games, M-F 2-5pm).
-Also, make an appt. with our counselor, Jen Burleson or Molly Mercer, for academic planning and college orientation.
+Also, make an appt. with one of our counselors, Jen Burleson, Jethro Midgett or Matt Leyden, for academic planning and college orientation.